Fugoes/Webe/README.md

 where  OPTIONS = { -a <address> | -p <port> }
 ```

 You could directly run `./webed` instead.
-By default, it will load 404 module and info module.
+By default, it will load all modules.

 ## Demo